ofergr/py_scripts/earnings/GMAIL_API_SETUP.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project (or select an existing one)
-3. Enable the Gmail Cloud API:
+3. Enable the Gmail API:
    - Go to "APIs & Services" > "Library"
-   - Search for "Gmail Cloud API" (or just "Gmail")
+   - Search for "Gmail API"
    - Click "Enable"
+   - **Note**: It may take 1-2 minutes for the API to be fully activated

 ### 3. Create OAuth2 Credentials